100 Spinnaker Dr., Sausalito (See Map Below)

 - The tops of the Golden Gate Bridge towers are in the southwest.

-Fog Alert: You can check this nearby webcam any time to see if morning fog persists or the afternoon fog has decided to visit.
+Fog Alert: You can check these webcams any time to see if morning fog persists or the afternoon fog has decided to visit.
 Fog on the Bay is most common in the summer, and the skies are most clear in September-October.
 Sometimes it’s completely clear, sometimes the San Francisco skyscrapers can be seen above the fog, and sometimes what you see is the fog.
 You can even get those days pictured on postcards where you have dramatic visions of wisps of fog curling around the Sausalito hills.

 Some of my favorite things about the Spinnaker, once your jaw stops dropping halfway to your knees when you first see the views from the windows:

 1. Caesar salad made table-side for two or more people.
 Watching the servers make the dressing largely from scratch in front of you is fun, although their performance is dignified rather than flamboyant.
 And the salad itself is fabulous and tasty.
+Confession: I tried to replicate what they do at home and failed miserably.

 2. If sunset aligns with your dinner plans during your visit, make a reservation for a half hour before the sun goes down and watch the San Francisco city lights slowly twinkle into place on the horizon.
 For some visitors this can be a highlight of a week-long trip… if the fog cooperates that evening!